A Leader In Marine Services

 Global became known for having crews available any time of day or night.
 “We never wanted to tell a customer that we couldn’t do something,” says Graham.
 “When other companies did that, their customers came looking to us and we never let them down.”
 As a result, Global became known as the one to call for any underwater task – anytime, anywhere.

-Today, Beaver and Graham are the two remaining owners.
-Both continue to serve on the Board of Directors.
-Their original philosophy still prevails and is visible in the passion and professionalism on every Global job site across the globe.
+Our founders’ original philosophy still prevails and is visible in the passion and professionalism on every Global job site across the globe.